Prāśnika: Journal of Subcontinental Thought & Imagination

 1. Book Reviews: Books relevant to the theme of the issue ~2000 words

-2. Philosophy Articles: Original pieces of writing engaging with the theme of the issue; ~4000 words (including footnotes and bibliography)
+2. Philosophy Essays: Original pieces of writing engaging with the theme of the issue; ~4000 words (including footnotes and bibliography)

-3. Translated Articles/Poetry: Pieces of writing on the theme of the issue outside the Anglophone literature
+3. Translated Articles/Fiction/Poetry: Pieces of writing on the theme of the issue outside the Anglophone literature

 Expectations from Authors: